 Those interested in entering this year’s competition should carefully review the forms linked below.
 All entries must be original in concept, design and execution and will be judged and selected by a local panel of relevant experts.

-While students participating in this year’s challenge are encouraged to register online by September 10, the final deadline for entries is 11:00 a.m.
-CT on October 19, 2020.
+While students participating in this year’s challenge are encouraged to register online by early fall, the final deadline for entries is 11:00 a.m.
+CT on November 1, 2021.

 The submissions portal is now open and students can register to participate at congressionalappchallenge.us.
 Questions can be directed to StudentSupport@CongressionalAppChallenge.us or by calling Cole’s office at (405) 329-6500.